 Hill Top Crafts in Chiang Rai, Thailand employs Hmong women who sew unique, handmade purses.
 The artisans employed at Hill Top Crafts send their much-needed income home to their families in small villages in Laos and Vietnam.
 They are provided with shelter, as well as leadership training and discipleship courses.
 Their work at Hill Top Crafts helps them build self-esteem, encourage self-confidence, and provides essential hands-on skills to be successful in life.
 The women donate a portion of their sales to provide food, clothing, and shelter for orphans.

 Thai Country Trim

-The talent and tranquility of The Well artisans belies their astoundingly difficult backgrounds: one was sold into prostitution by her family as a small child; several were teenage bar workers; and another was a single mom with no resources.
+The talent and tranquility of The Well artisans belie their astoundingly difficult backgrounds: one was sold into prostitution by her family as a small child; several were teenage bar workers; and another was a single mom with no resources.
 They have discovered their own innate talents through careful training in Thai arts, and The Well has given them a sense of hope and a positive vision for their futures.
 Today, these women have dreams of opening their own businesses; becoming doctors, nurses, lawyers, and teachers; and sending their children to school.

 Each artisan has a unique story.
-Faitma is an artisan who needed to work to provide for her family because her husband no longer works and she has several children.
-The work of handmaking these Nativities has provided the income that Faitma desperately needs for her family.
-Anadoule is truly making a lasting impact in the lives of these Turkish artisans and their families.
+Faitma is an artisan who needed an income to provide for her family.
+Her husband no longer worked, and she had several children.
+The work of handcrafting these products provides the earnings Faitma desperately needs for her family.
+Anadoule makes a lasting impact on the lives of these Turkish artisans and their families.

 Proverbs 31 Women